Bug report #574

 4) Out of memory abort

-#1 Updated by Magnus Homann over 13 years ago
+#1 Updated by Magnus Homann about 14 years ago

 Also crashes trunk.
 The view becomes a VERY zoomed in version of the raster.
 The raster reading algorithm scales the raster many times to achieve the zoom in (0.000008 map unit per pixel).
 As the entire raster is read into memory, a huge buffer is needed.
 In fact, almost a Petabyte is needed, a number so big it can't be handled in a 32 bit int.